DynaPlex/DynaPlex/README.md

 engine that compiles and runs DynaML at native (C++) speed, multi-threaded, with the LLVM JIT bundled in the wheel.
 No C++, no compiler, no build step needed: `pip install dynaplex` is the whole setup.

-DynaPlex is free to use for everyone — research, teaching, and commercial applications alike, with no feature or usage limits.
-It ships as pre-built wheels on PyPI under a free-use license; the engine's source is not published.
+The DynaPlex pre-built wheels are free to use for everyone: research, teaching, and commercial applications alike, with no feature or usage limits.
 This repository is the library's public home: the documentation source, the issue tracker and the discussions live here.
 Documentation contributions are welcome — every docs page has an edit button that leads back to this repo.
 See [License](#license) below.